 In modern-day witch circles and resources, we find that sex magic is often credited to Tantra, Aleister Crowley, and Ordo Templi Orientis or (O.T.O.)..
 The O.T.O believed sex magic to be their “supreme secret” practice, which I personally find egotistical and small-minded because if we’re being honest, they were far from the first to think sex felt magical.
 The order developed a degree system of magic divided into groups called triads.
 The final triad was the degrees of sex magic which originally fell into heteronormative scope until the addition of homoerotic levels – an addition said to be made by Aleister Crowley.

 Unlike most other discussions of Sex Magic, Crowley’s Sex Magic was heavily influenced by homosexuality.
-(In fact, it is speculated that most of his research was done through literal sexual interactions with his associate Victor Neuburg) He identified sex as one of the strongest sources of magic and believed sexual activities that were deemed “immoral” brought about the strongest powers: homosexuality, masturbation, and fornication.
+He identified sex as one of the strongest sources of magic and believed sexual activities that were deemed “immoral” brought about the strongest powers: homosexuality, masturbation, and fornication.
 Although he is still a problematic voice (especially due to his constant cultural appropriation), many of our modern resources are linked to him, so we need to do extensive deconstruction on all of the resources including those about sex magic.
 To this, you are probably thinking, “sex is for everyone”, which obviously that’s how you got here, but the development of sex magic is a little more complex.

 DECONSTRUCTING SEX MAGIC

-Just like all forms of magic, sex magic also requires deconstruction.
+Just like all forms of magic, sex magic requires deconstruction.
 Two sources of deconstruction in sex magic are queerness and culture.
 The majority of writers on sex magic are white men who feel way too comfortable speaking about other cultures they are not apart of.
 Regardless if they had “proper teachers” using chakras and tantra as a basis for western sex magic is unprecedented.
 If we are going to create a new resource for sex magic that is open practice, it should not be based in practices that are attached to religion.
-We can not simply remove them from their context and use what we want, it just takes away the meaning.
-However, sex itself is a practice we can all agree we take part in.
+We can not simply remove them from their context and use what we choose.

 Although many of the sex magic resources I have found have admittedly been written by heterosexual men, Crowley’s (who as I stated previously had huge influence on modern day sex magic resources) sexuality remains a mystery.
 Although he incorporated the “homoerotic” into sexual practice, he did so without properly removing the stigma from it.
 Homosexuality was seen by him as an act of rebellion rather than an innate identity that is still capable of love and connection.
-So if he was truly part of the LGBTQ+ community, he had internalized homophobia steering the discussions he led around it.
-When discussing the magic of sex we must also incorporate the magic of sexuality to properly understand the importance of honesty in our conversation.
+When we discuss the magic of sex we must do so without stigmatization or judgment towards other’s sexualities.

 BEGINNING OUR DISCUSSION OF SEX MAGIC